gmalouf/getting-and-cleaning-data/CodeBook.md

 The original 'source' data from which our tidy data set is derived can be found at [UCI HAR fixed DataSet](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ———-
-## Format
+## Output Data Format

 The goal of this assignment was to produce a tidy data set that is easier to manipulate/work with than the source data.
 Our tidy data set is output in what is referred to as a 'long' format.
 Each row represents a single calculated average of observations for a unique combination of subject, activity and feature.
+The columns include:

 1. Subject.ID - unique identifier for a test subject
 2. Activity.Label - Label describing the type of activity the subject took part in for a given observation